The Department of Medicine is a national leader in research, education and clinical care.

 The Duke Internal Medicine Residency Program came in No. 6 in the third, large-scale physician survey on the quality of postgraduate training programs by the website Doximity, an online network with more than 250,000 physician members.

-In U.S. News & World Report’s 2018 America’s Best Graduate Schools edition, Duke University School of Medicine received top marks for several Medicine programs, notably internal medicine (No. 5), geriatrics (tied for No. 5), and family medicine (No. 9).
-The School of Medicine tied at No. 7 among all medical schools nationwide.
+In U.S. News & World Report’s 2019 America’s Best Graduate Schools edition, Duke University School of Medicine received top marks for internal medicine (No. 5).
+The School of Medicine is No. 10 among all medical schools nationwide.